-Australian Government Department of Education, Employment and Workplace Relations
+Australian Government Department of Jobs and Small Business

 This website has detailed information about government employment services and training programs.

 On this Australian Government website you can search and apply for jobs, find apprenticeships and traineeships and find your local employment services provider.

 This is a national careers information website, jointly managed by all the state and territory governments.
 It has extensive information about jobs, careers, education and training to help young people plan for their future.
 It includes a section for parents on helping your child choose a career.

 This Australian Government website has links to information about family law in Australia.